GTPB/ELIXIR-Train-the-Trainer-Dev/_episodes/14-Formative assessment.md

 ---
 title: "Formative assessment"
-teaching: 0
+teaching: 10
-exercises: 0
+exercises: 10
-objectives:
-- "Describe the objectives and learning outcomes of this session."
+questions:
+- "What is formative assessment?"
+outcomes:
+- "Describe what formative assessment is and how to do it."
 keypoints:
-- "Reflect upon concepts around learning, training and teaching."
-- "Internalize and learn to mentally structure several ideas and concepts related to learning, training and teaching."
+- "Diagnostic, formative and summative assessment."
 ---